ghiculescu/payaus-docs/_posts/timesheets/2013-02-09-individual.md

 ![A timesheet header](/img/timesheets/timesheet_header.png)

 The header gives us introductory information regarding this timesheet.
 It starts with the basics &mdash; name, date range, and status.
-This guide was written on February 9, which means the timesheet is ongoing, as it goes until February 17.
-Because this timesheet's [status](../approving-rejecting-deleting/) is **pending**, this box is in light yellow.
-Colours differ for different timesheet statuses.
+This timesheet's [status](../approving-rejecting-deleting/) is **pending**, and it goes from April 15 to April 28.
+However, the clock-ins on the timesheet only go to April 20, as it's ongoing.
+Click the comment icon to see [comments](../../notifications/comments/) on the timesheet.

 ### Shifts